ctwise/graylog/README.md

 This file should be located at any of the following paths: .graylog, /Users/ctwise/.graylog.
 ```

-Requires the package python-dateutil, e.g., pip3 install python-dateutil.
+Requires the packages python-dateutil and requests, e.g., pip3 install python-dateutil.
+Easiest way to add packages is 'pip3 install -r requirements.txt'.

-The formats are attempted IN ORDER.
+The message outpu formats are attempted IN ORDER.
 If all fields in a format exist in the message, the format is used and the message is output using that format string.

 Fields that begin with an underscore (_) are computed fields.
 The computed fields available for use are: